 This is pure learning, having more interns would have been nice.

 Feedback from the Professors

 "One of the major objectives of the internship is to get hands-on training for our students with real-life experience and working in a professional software development environment.
 This gives them the familiarity to deal with live projects instead of the experimental ones done in our labs.
 With regards to the presentation that they did at the institute, this was one of the best in terms of quality.
 The regular feedback the students got from their mentor in Zyxware really helped in their internship learning.
 Based on the presentation and the input from the students we would love to send more students to Zyxware as part of our internship program.”

 Dr. Jasine Babu, IIT-Palakkad

 "The presentation of our students who came to Zyxware for internship was well structured and informative.
-Many internship presentations tend to loose the audience because the students focus only on what was learnt and do not put enough thought on how to convey that effectively in a 15 min presentation.
+Many internship presentations tend to lose the audience because the students focus only on what was learned and do not put enough thought into how to convey that effectively in a 15 min presentation.
 We are also happy that the students could get to work on a complex problem and familiarize themselves with the issues of scalability and maintainability.
 This exposure that they got in Zyxware cannot be replicated in a college setting and really benefited the students."